Anquan Boldin: 2005 season

-In 2005, despite missing time with an injury, Boldin still caught more than 100 passes for over 1,400 yards.
+In Week 2, against the St. Louis Rams, Boldin had eight receptions for 119 receiving yards in the 17–12 loss.
+In Week 4, against San Francisco, he had eight receptions for 116 receiving yards and a touchdown in the 31–14 victory.
+In the following game, against the Carolina Panthers, he had ten receptions for 162 receiving yards and a receiving touchdown in the 24–20 loss.
+In Week 11, Boldin started a streak of five consecutive games going over the 100-yard mark.
 Arguably his finest moment came against the San Francisco 49ers on December 4 when he broke several tackles and scored the game-winning touchdown in a 17–10 win.
+He had 11 receptions for 156 receiving yards on the day.
+In Week 15 against the Houston Texans, he had eight receptions for 134 receiving yards and one receiving touchdown in the 30–19 loss.
+In the 2005 season, despite missing time with an injury, Boldin still caught more than 100 passes for over 1,400 yards.
+He led the league in receiving yards per game with 100.1.
 That year, he and fellow wide receiver Larry Fitzgerald became only the third duo from the same team to each catch over 100 receptions and top the 1,400-yard mark.
 They joined Detroit's Herman Moore and Brett Perriman, who accomplished the feat in 1995, and Denver Broncos tandem Ed McCaffrey and Rod Smith, who did it in 2000.